TraekWells/personal-site/README.md

 ## Todos

+- [ ] Add a short about me or share to the bottom of every article
 - [ ] Improve the footer with an image and short bio
 - [x] De-emphasize the social icons
 - [ ] Create category blog tags